internetstandards/Internet.nl-dashboard/docs/input/Installation.rst

 The admin interface
 --------------
 All data in the application is visible in the admin interface.
 This interface should only be reachable by a limited amount of users.
-This is enforced via the Server installation.
+The path for limited access should be /admin/.

 The admin interface can be viewed on the url ``/admin/``.
 Visiting this requires an application user which was setup in the chapter 'server installation'.
 After logging in, the following interface is presented: